 For More Information

 The federal Centers for Disease Control, Washington State Department of Health, and Public Health-Seattle & King County are the experts in this area and the sources of information about the virus.
 For updated recorded information, call the King County West Nile Virus hotline (206-205-3883) or the state hotline (1-866-78VIRUS).

 Crows are particularly susceptible to West Nile Virus.
 If you find a dead crow on your property, call Public Health at 206-205-4394.
-King County's dead bird reporting webpage has details.
+King County's West Nile Virus Information.
 If you see a heavily infested area of mosquitoes, you can also call Public Health.
 They are tracking specific locations that seem to be mosquito problem areas.